alejandr0pg/polygon-test/README.md

-# Serverless project with Node.js
+# Serverless project with Node.js and Nest.js Framework

 This repository contains the code and instructions necessary to deploy a project using Node.js and the Serverless framework.
 Below are the requirements, installation steps, and commands necessary to run and deploy the application.